 Strengthening faculty complement by recruiting and retaining outstanding faculty continues to be a significant priority to maintain and grow research strength, and ensure quality and sustainability of our programs.
 The most notable trend at OISE during the previous planning cycle was the decline in faculty complement.
-OISE experienced an overall decline in number of full-time continuing faculty members from 147 (2010) to 126 (2015) and a decrease in FTE of 17% in the total tenure stream and teaching stream faculty.
+Specifically, OISE experienced an overall decline in number of full-time continuing faculty members from 147 (2010) to 126 (2015) and a decrease in FTE of 17% in the total tenure stream and teaching stream faculty.
 While we anticipate a number of faculty retirements over the next five years, we will endeavour to maintain and expand the size and diversity of our current faculty complement in a principled and fiscally responsible manner.
 In addition to replacement, we are in the process of hiring faculty in strategic areas outlined in our academic plan.
 To honour our commitment to diversity and excellence, we will continue to refine our recruitment and retention strategies to diversify our teaching staff.

 The administrative staff complement has also seen a significant reduction as a result of the organizational changes that took place in 2014-2015 at a time when OISE experienced a \$3.1 million budget cut in government funding.
-However, over the next five years, in order to support our academic plan, we will make investments to increase staff resources.
-In addition to the above mentioned staff position to support international student recruitment, the plan calls for a new institutional researcher-a position that is expected to improve accuracy and access to data for administrators from different departments and units, and support data informed decision making.
+However, over the next five years, in order to support our academic plan we will make investments to increase staff resources.
+In addition to the above mentioned staff positon to support international student recruitment, the plan calls for a new institutional researcher-a position that is expected to improve accuracy and access to data for administrators from different departments and units, and support data informed decision making.
 Given the importance of Indigenization, we will establish an Indigenous Education liaison position to provide administration and coordination support for Indigenous activities including events and programs, student recruitment and support, alumni and advancement.
 In addition to creating these new positions in strategic areas, we will continue with our efforts to support existing staff by implementing strategies for capacity and team building, and by providing professional development and training programs.

-The development of this academic plan has highlighted the need for space planning activities.
+The development of this academic plan through an inclusive and widespread consultation process, have made the timing ideal for space planning activities.
 The goal is to optimize use of space and renovate existing space to support our programs, research and student initiatives while directing savings to academic priorities.
-Important considerations for space planning include Indigenization, community building, security and safety, accessibility, efficiency and environmental sustainability.
+In addition to optimizing the use of space, some important considerations for space planning will include Indigenization, community building, security and safety, accessibility and environmental sustainability.

-OISE Continuing and Professional Learning will continue to play a significant role in supporting the Institute's mission and financial viability.
-While we have experienced a drop in enrolment in AQ (Additional Qualifications) courses for licensed teachers, we continue to experience revenue growth, especially in non-credit certificate programs and new international contract activities.
-We anticipate that new entrepreneurial directions and revenue-generating initiatives including those developed by our academic departments and other units will continue to grow over the next five years and contribute to the Institute's financial wellbeing and achievement of our academic goals.
+In terms of growing our professional learning offerings, the Office of Continuing and Professional Learning at OISE will continue to be a strong venue for revenue generation activities.
+While we have experienced a drop in enrolment in AQ (Additional Qualifications) courses for licensed teachers (7-10% annually over the past five years), we continue to experience growth, especially in non-credit certificate programs and new international contract activities.
+We anticipate that new entrepreneurial directions, revenue-generating initiatives and partnerships, including those developed by our academic departments and other units, will continue to grow over the next five years and contribute to the Institute's financial wellbeing and achievement of our academic goals.